shalomkeshet/shalomkeshet/README.md

 [linkedin]: https://in.linkedin.com/in/shalomkeshet

 ### About
-Shalom, known his sobriquet as Natty, is a precocious author, winner of Camp Google (2020) and national finalist of Doodle 4 Google India (2018).
-His doodle titled 'Nature's Tiny Workers' was featured in Hindustan Times (https://bit.ly/2InwzVc).
-He has a citation in India Book of Records for writing his debut book, The Lost Boy (https://amzn.to/2Q9ecHw) - recommended by NASA Astronaut Sunita Williams, at the age of 8.
+Shalom, known his sobriquet as **Natty**, is a precocious author and winner of Camp Google (2020), as weel as a national finalist in Doodle 4 Google India (2018).
+His doodle, titled Nature's Tiny Workers, was featured in Hindustan Times (https://bit.ly/2InwzVc).
+At the age of 8, he authored his debut book, The Lost Boy (https://amzn.to/2Q9ecHw), which was recommended by NASA Astronaut Sunita Williams and earned him a citation in the India Book of Records.

-Science Olympiad Foundation honoured him with SOF HALL OF FAME (https://bit.ly/31R6Ygw).
-And Shalom interviewed Virat Kohli at the culmination of the competition by Google India. his artwork was exhibited at NASA on Apollo’s 50th Anniversary (https://bit.ly/31R6Ygw).
-Shalom is exhibited as a "Wonder Boy" at the Sunita Williams Memorial Room.
-He is a YouTuber and does commentary, creates and posts videos Minecraft Education video game and play chess :chess_pawn: and sings :singer: in his leisure time.
+The Science Olympiad Foundation honoured him with the SOF HALL OF FAME (https://bit.ly/31R6Ygw).
+And Shalom interviewed Virat Kohli during the culmination of the competition organized by Google India.
+His artwork was exhibited at NASA during the Apollo 50th Anniversary celebrations (https://bit.ly/31R6Ygw), and he is prominently showcased as a "Wonder Boy" at the Sunita Williams Memorial Room.

+In addition to his accomplishments, Shalom is a YouTuber who creates and posts educational Minecraft videos, plays chess :chess_pawn: and enjoys singing :singer: in his leisure time.

 <!--
 **shalomkeshet/shalomkeshet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.